Exclusive: Embraer sees new E195 first flight sooner than expected

 | SAO PAULO

-SAO PAULO Embraer SA (EMBR3.SA) is on track to fly its next-generation E195-E2 commercial jet by June after an earlier-than-expected rollout of its first prototype on Tuesday, a senior executive at the Brazilian planemaker said.
+SAO PAULO Embraer SA (EMBR3.SA) is on track to fly its next-generation E195-E2 commercial jet by June after an earlier-than-expected rollout of its first prototype, scheduled for Tuesday, a senior executive at the Brazilian planemaker told Reuters.

-Embraer's original timeline for the aircraft had projected a rollout in the first half of 2017 and first flight in the second half of the year, John Slattery, the company's commercial aviation chief, said in an interview with Reuters.
+Embraer's original timeline for the aircraft projected a rollout in the first half of 2017 and first flight in the second half of the year, said commercial aviation chief John Slattery.

 "Given our current trajectory ...
-I would be surprised if it took until the second half of this year to fly the prototype," he said before the rollout with thousands of employees in Brazil.
+I would be surprised if it took until the second half of this year to fly the prototype," he said in an interview before the rollout with thousands of employees in Brazil.
 "I do expect we'll fly ahead of schedule."

-In a statement after the rollout, Embraer said the first flight of the new E195 was "scheduled for the coming months."

-Embraer shares rose 1 percent in Sao Paulo, while the benchmark Bovespa index .BVSP slipped 0.5 percent.

 The swift development of Embraer's re-engined regional jet line-up, which Slattery said was on budget and in-line with performance specifications, has bolstered hopes for new sales in the company's biggest division.